The Holy Kinship (Geertgen tot Sint Jans): Painting

 The Holy Kinship shows the Virgin and Child in the left center with Saint Elizabeth and John the Baptist slightly more prominently positioned center right.
-The "kinship" members have been further identified as Saint Anne with a book on the left with her husband Joachim behind her and behind him Saint Joseph holding a lily towards his wife as a gesture of the immaculate conception.
-Three young cousins of the infants, the later disciples Simon, Jacob and John, pour wine into a chalice in the centre of the painting which is a reference to the Eucharist, and beyond them a sculpture of Abraham's sacrifice of Isaac on the altar represents God's sacrifice of Jesus.
-A young Judas stands lighting the candles of the choir gate.
-In the doorways of the choir gate stand the other two former husbands of Saint Anne, the fathers of the other two Marias who are positioned behind St. Elisabeth.
+The "kinship" members have been further identified as Saint Anne with a book on the left with her husband Joachim behind her and behind him Saint Joseph holding a lily towards his wife.
+In the centre of the painting, three young cousins of the infants—the later disciples Simon and Zebedee's sons James and John—pour wine into a chalice, referring to the Eucharist, and beyond them a sculpture of Abraham's sacrifice of Isaac on the altar represents God's offering of His Son, Jesus, as sacrifice.
+A young Jude stands lighting the candles of the choir gate, while James, son of Alphaeus, identifiable by his traditional attribute of a fuller's club, is positioned near Sts.
+Anne and Joachim.
+Among the figures standing in the doorways of the choir gate are likely represented the other two former husbands of Saint Anne according to tradition, who are fathers to the other two Marias (Mary of Clopas, seen sitting in profile, and Mary Salome) positioned behind St. Elisabeth.